Simar2906/Celebrity-recognizer/README.md

-# Celebrity Face recognizer
+# Face-Recognizer
- Model to Detect which celebrity is in the given youtube video
+ Face Recognizer with frontend